 There are different perceptions on wearing braces, especially for kids.
 There are some kids that cannot wait to wear braces, as it can make them feel mature, especially with all the options available to customize the way they look such as colored rubber bands or transparent ones.
 There are some kids that are scared that it might hurt or worry about what they will look like while wearing them.

-One question that is in everyone’s minds is what is the best time to get braces?
+One question that is in everyone’s minds is What is the Best Age to Get Braces?
 The truth is there is no perfect time on when a kid should wear braces.
 The important thing is that the children and the parents know what they want to achieve in seeking orthodontic treatment and the reason why braces are needed.
 If there is an immediate need to have orthodontic treatment, then there is no reason to for delay.

 The Need for Braces